Sean-Bradley/R3F-Pack/README.md

 `react-scripts` is deprecated, but it was good while it lasted.

-It now has many out of date packages and working with it sometimes requires quite a few manual band-aids.
+It now has many out of date dependencies and working with it sometimes requires quite a few manual band-aids.

 So I created this `R3F-Pack`.
 I wrote it for my [R3F examples](https://sbcode.net/react-three-fiber/examples/), and it may work with your existing React code also.